awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-policy-examples.md

 28. }
 ```

-## Restricting the Email\-Sending Action<a name="sending-authorization-policy-example-action"></a>
+## Restricting the Email Sending Action<a name="sending-authorization-policy-example-action"></a>

 There are two actions that senders can use to send an email with Amazon SES: `SendEmail` and `SendRawEmail`, depending on how much control the sender wants over the format of the email\.
 Sending authorization policies enable you to restrict the delegate sender to one of those two actions\.
-However, many identity owners leave the details of the email\-sending calls up to the delegate sender by enabling both actions in their policies\.
+However, many identity owners leave the details of the email sending calls up to the delegate sender by enabling both actions in their policies\.

 **Note**
 If you want to enable the delegate sender to access Amazon SES through the SMTP interface, you must choose `SendRawEmail` at a minimum\.